adsisto/clavis/README.md

 <div align="center"><img src=".github/screenshot.png" /></div>

+Clavis is a simple desktop security key application.
+It allows you to generate a public/private key pair and use it to sign JWT tokens for secure authentication with web services.

 ## License

 Clavis is free software: you can redistribute it and/or modify it under the terms